mariosimao/notion-sdk-php/docs/index.md

     details: Stop guessing method names!
 Enjoy IDE autocompletes on a 100% typed API.
   - icon: ⛔
     title: No dependencies
-    details: Good by dependency hell!
-You only need PHP 8 and your favorite implementation of PSR-18.
+    details: Goodbye dependency hell!
+You only need PHP 8.1 and your favorite implementation of PSR-18.
 ---